 My approach to fitting is based on my background in pattern design, drafting, draping, computer pattern design, years of alterations to RTW and the understanding of why standard patterns are not custom fit, why fitting solutions that are regularly taught are also not custom fit and not relevant to the body of today, years of working with custom clients, years of study of specific body measurements and over 20 years of experience.
 It sounds like a lot, but I know after teaching live classes for many years that any sewer of any level can learn if taught in a fun, easy, approachable, realistic and simply attractive fashion and that is what I bring to the table.
 Forget the fit books with ugly tissue paper patterns.
 I worked extensively with my editor on my ideas for creating color coded paper patterns as well as color coded book tabs, and color coded samples on my model.
 We did all the photography locally with a professional photographer and I produced each photo shoot in person making sure to have beautiful modern images that will be relevant for years to come and eye catching, interesting, and easy for the student to follow.

 I teach fit all over the country and see over and over the same thing, sewers read every book and take every fit class but still have issues getting an accurate fit.
 You see fitting methods have not really changed in the last 50+ years.
 Teachers all teach pretty much the same thing, and they are teaching to a sloper and applying standard adjustments for standard fit issues.
-Everyone else teaches from a very old home sewing mindset and approach patterns as flawed and you are going to sew a sample and expect a flawed fit sample that you then have to pin, fix, re-sew and it is a lengthy process, unnecessary, and we loose sewers from this.
+Everyone else teaches from a very old home sewing mindset and approach patterns as flawed and you are going to sew a sample and expect a flawed fit sample that you then have to pin, fix, re-sew and it is a lengthy process, unnecessary, and we lose sewers from this.
 The problem is you have to teach fit with the understanding that each person will need to custom fit a pattern, you need an understanding of what a pattern is doing when fitting specific areas of a body and how measurements interact.
-Tissue fitting is not accurate or enough to really achieve great fit.
+Tissue fitting is not accurate or enough to really achieve a great fit.
 Some people learn fit that way with moderate results, but I want my students to learn AMAZING fit!
 Learn to scale a pattern to your body proportions and you eliminate almost every fit issue before you sew a single stitch (and it’s fast).

 There is so much more I could say and share, and will do so as the books start to roll in.